puppeteer/puppeteer/docs/api/puppeteer.httprequest.frame.md

 # HTTPRequest.frame() method

-The frame that initiated the request, or null if navigating to error pages.

-#### Signature:
+### Signature:

 ```typescript
 class HTTPRequest {
   abstract frame(): Frame | null;
 }
 ```

+The frame that initiated the request, or null if navigating to error pages.

 **Returns:**